 How will they travel in space?

 A major concern would be fuel and the first fuel might be hydrogen-oxygen based like that proposed by Planetary Resources.
 Hydrogen is the most abundant element in the universe and oxygen the third most abundant.
 Both these elements can be extracted from ice on comets and asteroids.
 Uranium, and other radioactive elements (found in asteroids) could be used to power nuclear fission reactors.
 Humans are already on the brink of solving the fusion power problem and no-doubt that other intelligent life-forms will have developed fusion reactors.
 Because fusion energy works like fusion in a star, their space crafts could very well carry on board a mini-star to power their crafts.
 Actual starships.
 Once a specie develops efficient fission or fusion reactors in space, there's no need to build large and expensive Dyson spheres or solar arrays around stars, especially if you wish to avoid dangerous debris that surround stars.
 Note we already have nuclear powered space probes.
 Later, more efficient means such as using star light to power very efficient super cooled electronics could serve to power everything on board their starships, especially while traveling long distances between stars.
 Moreover, aliens would be able to utilize gravitational sling-shot techniques to steer and travel through space with very little power usage (similar to the way we already slingshot our space probes through the solar system).
-Even low-tech steam power could be used for propulsion.

 Duty Cycle spacetime travel